 Loan Payments

 This is arguably the most important equation of the bunch.
-If you borrow an amount L dollars and pay it back over N months at an annual interest rate of p percent your monthly payment will be m dollars.
+If you borrow an amount L dollar and pay it back over N months at an annual interest rate of p percent your monthly payment will be m dollars.

 m$=p12001+p1200N1+p1200N-1L